What’s your purpose when creating a product?

-- How to measure product adoption?
+- How can I measure product adoption?

-- How to increase product adoption?
+- How can I increase my product adoption rate?

 What is product adoption?

 Especially, SaaS start-ups are highly familiar with the term of product adoption.
-Because they continue to struggle with low retention rates, users not coming back after signing up and always looking for a solution to keep their users for a long time to increase lifetime value.
+Because they continue to struggle with low retention rates, users not coming back after signing up and always looking for a solution to keep their users for a long time to increase customer lifetime value.